ZLI Reference Manual

 , both databases will be accessible using the same certificate.
 If the user subsequently runs zli generate certificate --targets A

-, then target B will be accessible using the first certificate, but target A will only be accessible using the second certificate.--update
+, then target B will be accessible using the first certificate, but target A will only be accessible using the second certificate.

 : Updates the user's existingkubeconfig